hdeiner/advanced-liquibase-migrations/README.md

 Reading along, the script first compiles all of the Java code, invokes a script to get rid of 90% of the data to import (to make the import time more bearable).

 Because of the way that Liquibase is a much more rigorous tool in keeping with the idea of developing on trunk in a version controlled repository fashion, I had to fashion the dbchangelog.xml to allow us to see the effects of migrating from one database version to another, all within the confines of one project.
-I did this by breaking out the versions of the database migration state in the same way that I did these migrations using Flyway, and then writing a small Python script to allow me to comment out migrations that are beyond the migration state version that I want to stop at.
+I did this by breaking out the versions of the database migration state in the same way that I did these migrations using Liquibase, and then writing a small Python script to allow me to comment out migrations that are beyond the migration state version that I want to stop at.

 The script calls on the manage_dbchangelog.py script and calls on Liquibase to migrates to version 1_1 and then 1_2.